f18m/large-pcap-analyzer/README.md

       => the whole traffic has been captured in this PCAP!
     Tcpreplay should replay this PCAP at an average of 45.04Mbps / 7934.63pps to respect PCAP timings!
 </tt>

+Note that to load, search and extract packets from a 2GB PCAP only 1sec was required (on a 3GHz Intel Xeon CPU).
+RAM memory consumption was about 4MB.